caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   available (RAW) and that the execution Unit is free (Structural Hazard), then starts execution
-  * Unavailable operands are identified by the name of the reservation station in charge of thr originating instruction
+  * Unavailable operands are identified by the name of the reservation station entry in charge of the originating instruction
   * *Tag* keeps track of which instruction will generate the result I am waiting for.
 Tag here are the name of an entry of the reservation station
     * *Tag* cannot be register name since they are not unique
-    * *Tag* cannot be the PC (even tough it looks) since we can have a branch in a loop for example
+    * *Tag* cannot be the PC (even tough it looks unic) since we can have a branch in a loop for example
   * Can find dependencies using the reoder buffer (see later)
     * Reorder buffer keeps track of all instructions that have not been commited yet